-While the words scan and assessment can be interchangeable, the function of this activity is to detect and classify weaknesses within the enterprise that can be potentially exploited by a perpetrator, thus making the company vulnerable to an attack.
+While the words scan and assessment can be interchangeable, the function of this activity is to detect and classify weaknesses within the enterprise that can be potentially exploited by a perpetrator, thus making the company vulnerable to a cyber attack.
 Such vulnerabilities could be open ports in the perimeter firewall or local software firewall application on a server.
 Basically, this assessment identifies your exposure to being attacked.
-It could be recent security patches missing from a Linux web server or outdated firmware on the datacenter routers.
+It could be recent security patches missing from a Linux web server or outdated firmware on the data center routers.
 Vulnerability scans are performed using a vulnerability scanner, such as Nessus.
 The scans can be conducted by internal IT but are often outsourced to a third-party Security Event Management (SEM) firm that specializes in vulnerability assessments.
 Some third-party firms provide a wider provide a wider perspective, as they have visibility on emerging ransomware attacks or issues.
 The collected data is then analyzed by the application itself and consolidated in a ready-made template report.
 The intended audience for a vulnerability scan is IT management, as the report is technically oriented and would not be appropriate for company executives or board members.
-The vulnerability scan report helps IT to better understand the cybersecurity risks to its platforms.
+The vulnerability scan report helps IT to better understand the cyber security risks to its platforms.
 The results of the scan can also be subsequently analyzed in a risk assessment, however.

 The Risk Assessment